 Other available activities include feeding ostriches, horse riding, camel riding, bird watching, picnic on the grounds around the lake, camping, or taking a walk on a nature trail on the property.

-You can get to Paradise Lost by public means using matatus number 100 stationed at the Central Bus Station for Ksh 40.
-After alighting at the junction to Paradise Lost on Kiambu Road, you can take a boda boda (motorbike) ride to the Paradise Lost entrance for Ksh 100, or walk the remaining distance.
+If using public means, take matatus number 100 stationed at the Central Bus Station.
+After alighting at the junction to Paradise Lost on Kiambu Road, you can take a boda boda (motorbike) ride to the facility, or walk the remaining distance.